akshatgg/Oquoro/README.md

 - **Question & Answer System** - Post questions and get answers from the community
 - **Rich Discussion Threads** - Support for nested comments and discussions
 - **User Authentication** - Secure login/signup with JWT
+- **Email Verification** - OTP-based email verification for new accounts
 - **User Profiles** - View user contributions and activity
 - **Markdown Support** - Rich text formatting for questions and answers
 - **Responsive Design** - Works seamlessly on desktop and mobile devices